Norfolk Island Australia Travel Guide

 As an external territory of Australia, all non-Australian citizens require a valid Australian visa to enter Norfolk Island.
 Secure the right visa before your travel date.

-Obtain your Australian visa in advance of traveling to The Paradise of the pacific.
+Obtain your Australian visa before traveling to The Paradise of the pacific.
 Applications are made through the Australian Department of Home Affairs website.
 Do not travel without a confirmed visa, as airlines will deny boarding.

 Upon arrival at Norfolk Island Airport (NLK), passengers clear Australian immigration and customs, similar to the main landmass Australia.
 Be prepared to present your passport and visa, and to declare any goods as per Australian customs regulations.